-Accomplishments since the replacement levy was approved include the opening of a new fire station 70 staffed by a two person daytime unit, purchase of station land for future stations 38, 55, 62, 71 as well as ongoing assessment and negotiations for additional sites throughout the District for stations 31, 63, 39 and 54.
-Station construction for new station 55 continues, and the station is expected to open in the summer of 2018 with the addition of 12 firefighters.
-Additional response cars and units have been deployed and two tiller trucks have been funded from the general obligation bond with the third one for the new Station 55 to be funded from the enhanced local option levy.
+Accomplishments since the replacement levy was approved include the opening of a new Station 70 staffed by a two-person daytime unit, purchase of station land for new and future stations 38, 39, 55, 62, 71 as well as ongoing assessment and negotiations for additional sites throughout the District for stations 31, 63, and 54.
+Station construction for new Station 55 is nearly complete, and the station is expected to open in the summer of 2018 with the addition of 12 firefighters.
+New Rivergrove Station 39 is currently in design with construction expected to commence soon.
+Seismically remodeled stations 72, 64, and 69 were reopened in fiscal year 2018 as well.
+Additional response cars and units have been deployed, and two tiller trucks have been funded from the general obligation bond with the third one for the new Station 55 funded from the enhanced local option levy.

 The overall collection rate for property taxes has remained relatively consistent over time as the District's property tax revenue is predominately from residential property (74.5%) and most tax payments are from bank escrow accounts.
 Collections are forecasted consistently at 94.4% for the coming year.
-We will continue to proactively monitor our collection rates and will review assessed valuation actual percentage change results in late October 2017, when we receive AV data for the 2017-18 year.
-Those results provide us with the information to adjust the addition of personnel and response units deployed, and transfers to station land and building construction accounts, should we need to in order to ensure that we work toward meeting our target of five months of ending fund balance at the end of each year.
-I believe our current financial reserves, strong tax base and growing transport revenues, coupled with continued conservative fiscal management, will allow us to support the enhanced operations of the District and contracted service area to provide essential services to our citizens.
+We will continue to proactively monitor our collection rates and will review assessed valuation actual percentage change results in late October 2018, when we receive AV data for the 2018-19 year.
+Those results provide us with the information to adjust the transfers to station land and building construction accounts, should we need to in order to ensure that we work toward meeting our target of five months of ending fund balance at the end of each year.
+I believe our current financial reserves, strong tax base, and growing transport revenues, coupled with continued conservative fiscal management, will allow us to support the enhanced operations of the District and contracted service area to provide essential services to our citizens.